 Once you’ve mustered all your materials, it’s time to start creating.

-For this tutorial, I am using a twelve-inch wire base for the wreath.
-The more common size is fourteen-inch and there are larger sizes for the real enthusiastic!
+For this tutorial, I am using a fourteen-inch wire base for the wreath, which I will provide a link for at the end of this post.
+Fourteen-inch is the most common size but there are smaller and larger sizes for the real enthusiastic!

 The ingredients I'm using for this wreath are: